Dhritikamal191/Predictive-Modeling-and-Risk-Scoring-for-Bank-Customer-Churn/notebook/README.md

 - Customers with higher balance and age are more likely to churn
 - Active members are less likely to churn
 - Certain geographic regions show higher churn patterns
-- Feature importancve varies across models, with XGBoost focusing on strong predictors
+- Feature importance varies across models, with XGBoost focusing on strong predictors

   ![Feature Importance](feature_importance.png)